 \section{Simulation of Test Channel}

 In this appendix, we develop two lemmas which form crucial components of the proof of all CS-type bounds.
-To do this, we consider the problem of channel simulation~\cite{Luo09 ,BSST, BSST02 , Win02, Cuff12}.
+To do this, we consider the problem related to channel simulation~\cite{Luo09 ,BSST, BSST02 , Win02, Cuff12}.
 Roughly speaking, the problem is described as follows.
-Let a joint distribution $P_{UZ}$ on $\calU\times\calZ$ given.
-An observer (encoder) of $Z$ describes to a distant random number generator (decoder) that produces $\hatU$ so that simulated channel $P_{\hatU|Z}$ is statistically indistinguishable from $P_{U|Z}$.
-We assume that the encoder and decoder have common randomness.

-In the following, we construct a pair of encoder and decoder for this problem.
-More precisely, we construct a stochastic map from $\calK\times\calZ$ to $\calL$ and a map from $\calK\times\calL$ to $\calU$, where $\calK$ is the alphabet of the common randomness and $\calL$ is a message index set.
+For a given message set $\calL$ and a code $\calC = \{u_1,\ldots,u_{\sizeL}\}$, our goal is to construct a stochastic map $\varphi:\calZ \to \calL$ such that the joint distribution $P_{\hatL Z}$ of $(\varphi(Z),Z)$ is indistinguishable from $P_{L\tilZ}$, where $P_{L\tilZ}$ is the joint distribution such that $u_L$ is sent over the channel $P_{Z|U}$ for the uniform random number $L$ on $\calL$.
+This is done by the argument of the {\em likelihood encoder} \cite{Cuff12} (see also \cite{CS13}).
+However, we need to modify the argument in \cite{Cuff12} since our goal is, in fact, to approximate a smoothed version of $P_{L\tilZ}$.
 We will use notations introduced in Appendix \ref{app:channel_res}.

+\begin{remark} In the earlier version of this paper \cite{WKT13b}, we were considering exactly the problem of channel simulation, where we simulate the joint distribution $P_{UZ}$ by the aid of the common randomness.
+However, simulating the marginal $P_U$ is unnecessary to derive bounds on WAK, WZ, and GP problems.
+Thus, we consider approximation of $P_{L\tilZ}$ in this paper, which enables us to remove a residual term in \cite{WKT13b} that stems from the use of the common randomness. \end{remark}